Coaching Styles and Methods

 Brian Grasso examines the various styles of coaching.

 Developing a young athlete is not based solely on a given conditioning coach's understanding of scientifically valid measures of motor stimulus, strength training or flexibility exercises.
 In fact, it could be argued that given all of the critical information contained in this textbook on exercise selection, methodology and sensitive period development, successful coaches will be the ones who can teach and relay information to young athletes well, more so than the coach who merely reads and digests the scientific information offered via clinical research.
-The science of developing an athlete, then, is centered in the particular technical information associated with pediatric exercise science whereas the art of developing a young athlete is based on a coach's ability to teach.
+The science of developing an athlete, then, is centred in the particular technical information associated with pediatric exercise science whereas the art of developing a young athlete is based on a coach's ability to teach.

-There are several styles of coaching that do not adequately serve to aid in a young athlete developing skill, yet are none-the-less common amongst North American coaches and trainers.
+There are several styles of coaching that do not adequately serve to aid in a young athlete developing skill yet are none-the-less common amongst North American coaches and trainers.
 An example of this would be the 'Command Coach'.
 Command coaches presume that the young athlete is a submissive receiver of instruction.
-The instructions given and information offered moves in one direction only: from the coach to the athlete.
+The instructions given, and information offered moves in one direction only: from the coach to the athlete.
 Coaches who display this habit believe that coaching success is based on how well the athlete can reproduce the skills as taught or demonstrated by the coach.
 There are also various misappropriations relating to how young athletes actually learn -

 Unfortunately, optimal learning does not occur in any of these ways.
 These aforementioned theories fail on several levels:

 Recently, researchers have underscored the significance of both perception and decision-making as it relates to information processing and skill development.
-The focus has been on how individuals learn to interpret information in the environment and use this to make effective decisions about movement execution .
+The focus has been on how individuals learn to interpret information in the environment and use this to make effective decisions about movement execution.
 There appears to be three chronological phases in performance or execution - (a) Perceiving, (b) Deciding and (c) Acting.

 The Perceiving Phase

 During this phase, an athlete is attempting to establish what is happening and distinguish what information is applicable or valid.
 For example, a basketball player just received the ball and must now decipher a series of factors including the position of both teammates and opponents on the court, the player's own position as it relates to the rest of the players as well as the basket and the stage of the game in relation to the score.
-Proficient players are able to sort through the key information quickly and separate it from other stimulus.
+Proficient players are able to sort through the key information quickly and separate it from another stimulus.

 The Deciding Phase